 And, according to the institute’s study, Phoenix drivers run red lights at an unrivaled pace.
 The city has by far the nation’s deadliest rate of fatal red-light running crashes, nearly five times the national average.

 Arizona and other fast-growing Western states have been particularly stung by red light crashes “because their wide open roads are suddenly seeing schools, businesses, and busy intersections crop up,” said Phoenix traffic engineer Paul Wellstone.
 “The West has a reputation for being a drivers’ paradise; a place you can lay on the accelerator and not worry about the traffic and dangers.
 That’s changing now.
 Cities are struggling with getting their citizens to slow down.”

 Many urban areas are turning to red-light cameras to do just that.
 More than 40 cities have implemented red-light camera programs since 1995.

 The cameras, installed atop traffic signals and street lamps, take pictures of every car that runs a red light.

 Offending drivers are typically mailed a citation with a picture of the car, a description of the violation, and a fee ranging from $50 to $300.

-Most drivers are not issued points on their licenses.
+Most drivers have not issued points on their licenses.
 “It’s a wonderful deterrent,” said Tom Cady, assistant police chief of Oxnard, Calif.
 Oxnard, one of the nation’s first cities to implement red-light cameras, has three cameras that are rotated among 10 intersections.

 Cady said that since the city implemented the program in 1996, intersection crashes have dropped 40 percent.
 “People slow down at the lights now because they don’t know if there is a camera up there or not,” he said.
 “The best enforcement is the one that discourages someone from breaking the law.
 That’s what a camera does.”